 How To Help An Alcoholic

 According to the Substance Abuse and Mental Health Services Administration, more than 7 million people in the United States have an untreated alcohol problem, but only 1.2 percent believe they need treatment.
 This means that there are many people in denial about their drinking problem, which affects not only themselves, but their friends, families, jobs and society as a whole.
+Learn how to help an alcoholic.

 It can be hard to deal with a loved one’s alcohol problem.
 It is easier to ignore it than to confront the person.
 However, ignoring the problem will not make it go away.
 Most people cannot quit an alcohol addiction on their own.
 It often takes treatment and support from friends and family in order to quit drinking and say sober in the long term.